Created on

 This article describes the case when using a configured site-to-site IPSec tunnel between FortiGate and Azure.
-The tunnel has phase1 as well as phase2 up but still getting the error 'No proposal chosen'.
+The tunnel has phase1 as well as phase2 up, but still getting the error 'No proposal chosen'.

 Run the below debug to troubleshoot the IPSec tunnel issue:

-diag vpn ike log-filter dst-addr4 x.x.x.x <- WAN IP of the remote side.
+diagnose vpn ike log-filter dst-addr4 x.x.x.x <- WAN IP of the remote side.

-To disable the debug: diag deb disable.
+To disable the debug: diagnose debug disable.

 Note: Starting from v7.4.1, the 'diagnose vpn ike log-filter dst-addr4' command has been changed to 'diagnose vpn ike log filter rem-addr4'.